| || |

 Tigers attack humans for various reasons.
 If a human comes too close and surprises a sleeping or a feeding tiger (particularly if it is a tigress with cubs), a tiger may attack and kill a human.
 Tigers can also attack humans in a case of mistaken identity (for example, if a person is crouching while collecting firewood, or cutting grass).
 Some also recommend not cycling or running in a region where tigers live in order not to provoke their chase-and-kill response.

-There are recorded sightings of these large cats in savanna regions in South America but it not the animal's normal habitat.
+There are recorded sightings of these large cats in savannah regions in South America but it not the animal's normal habitat.
 Fatal attacks by panthers are anyway statistically quite rare but they will attack humans, although they stalk solitary prey and are most unlikely to attack a group of people.

 Dangerous large animals